 Experience the best of the Red Centre with AAT Kings on this 4 Day Kata Tjuta, Uluru & Kings Canyon Tour.
-Travel in air-conditioned comfort with your first stop at a camel farm where you have the option of a camel ride.
-Relax on the viewing platform later that afternoon, with a glass of wine and nibblies and experience the beauty of the sun setting over the western horizon.
+Relax on the viewing platform in the afternoon, with a glass of wine and nibblies and experience the beauty of the sun setting over the western horizon.
 The next morning you get to see the sun rise over Uluru before a tour around the base of 'the rock'.
 View Aboriginal rock art, visit Mutitjulu Waterhole and learn about the culture and see Aboriginal arts and crafts at the Uluru - Kata Tjuta Cultural Centre.
 Enjoy a walk through The Olgas to the Valley of the Winds Lookout and spend a morning on a guided climb to the rim of Kings Canyon.

 Budget accommodation: Outback Pioneer Hotel & Kings Canyon Resort